-Some car dealerships are uniquely gifted at creating silly and even downright sketchy marketing campaigns.
+Some car dealerships are uniquely gifted at creating silly and some even down-right sketchy marketing campaigns.
 It is almost a “thing.”
 We have all seen many silly, goofy, and sometimes funny car ads and promotions over the years.
 However, one Lexus dealership took the car lot commercial a step too far by reprogramming cars’ infotainment screens to show this horribly cheesy and tacky ad upon starting.

 Car dealership ads have finally gone too far

-We have all seen the over-the-top promotional stickers, and dealership badging added to new and used cars to advertise the car lot.
-Ohio’s Performance Lexus decided to push the envelope by replacing the start-up screen with an old school phone book-style ad.
+We have all seen the over-the-top promotional stickers and dealership badging added to new and used cars to advertise the car lot.
+Ohio’s Performance Lexus decided to push the envelope by replacing the start-up screen with an old-school phone book-style ad.

 CarScoops mentions that after a Reddit user posted a photo to the forum-style platform, the internet couldn’t help but drag the Lexus dealership.
-Unlike the normal OEM start-up screen, which is usually pretty straightforward, the screens from Performance Lexus showed a poorly designed, aesthetically displeasing “Thank You” note complete with an unappealing collection of numbers, emails, and other dealership info.
+Unlike the normal OEM start-up screen, which is usually pretty straightforward, the screens from Performance Lexus showed a poorly designed, aesthetically displeasing “Thank You” note, complete with an unappealing collection of numbers, emails, and other dealership info.
 Find the photo here.

 What’s the problem with a little advertising?